Tutorial: hledger basics

 What's in a Transaction ?

-Here's a basic hledger transaction with the parts named:
+Here's a hledger journal entry for a simple transaction, with the parts named:

 hledger basic transaction, showing names of parts